Sudden Infant Death Syndrome (SIDS)

 - Try using a pacifier when placing your infant to sleep but don't force the baby to take it.
 When breastfeeding, wait one month or until your baby has learned to breastfeed before trying a pacifier.

 - Don't forget Tummy Time when your baby is awake and is being watched.

 - Tell everyone who cares for your baby about these important safety tips!

-In New York State, for more information call the New York State Center for Sudden Infant Death, at 1-800-336-7437.
+In New York State, for more information call the New York State Sudden Infant and Child Death (SICD) Resource Center, at 1-800-336-7437.

 - American Academy of Pediatrics - The Changing Concept of Sudden Infant Death Syndrome: Diagnostic Coding Shifts, Controversies Regarding the Sleeping Environment, and New Variables to Consider in Reducing Risk - Task Force on Sudden Infant Death Syndrome (Revised November 5, 2005, Reaffirmed January 1, 2009)